wxWidgets/website/docs/faq/general/index.md

 This allows us to make alterations and publish them where others can update their source.

-To build source from git, see the BuildSVN.txt file in the top-level wxWidgets distribution directory.
+To build source from git, see the BuildGit.txt file in the top-level wxWidgets distribution directory.

 <a name="distrib"></a>